 Window glazing or treatments

-• minimise air leaks around the window to improve draughts.
+• Minimise air leaks around the window to improve draughts.
+Fit honeycomb blinds snugly.

-Some companies specialise in retrofitting single glazed windows with double or secondary windows, but products are available that you can install yourself.
+Some companies specialise in retrofitting single glazed windows with double or secondary windows.
+There are also products available that you can install yourself.

 Before you install permanent reflective or tinting films on windows, consider if this might also block out valuable winter sun.

-If you are building a new home, the design and orientation of windows will help your home achieve maximum thermal efficiency.
+If you are building a new home, the design and a north-facing orientation of windows will help your home achieve maximum thermal efficiency.

 Installing good quality double glazed windows can reduce your heating and cooling costs.
 It can also reduce noise and condensation.